 Small groups of Hadzabe bushmen live around Lake Eyasi.
 Their language resembles the click languages of other tribes further south in the Kalahari.
-Their small population was seriously threatened at one time, in particular during the period when Julius Nyere tried to introduce his Ujuma policy.
-The tribe resisted the forcible settlement policies of Julius Nyere and nowadays, most children have never seen a doctor or school.
+Their small population was seriously threatened at one time, in particular during the period when Julius Nyerere tried to introduce his Ujuma policy.
+The tribe resisted the forcible settlement policies of Julius Nyerere and nowadays most children have never seen a doctor or school.
 The bush provides for all their needs and is a classroom itself for their offspring.

 Even though this destination can be extremely interesting, you need to be prepared to drive for a few hours (on a dirt road which is often very dusty and bumpy) to get there.